ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/azure/scale-with-azure-arm-template.md

 ```

 :::info
-Replace the azure.antmedia.cloud domain with your domain.
+Replace the azure.antmedia.cloud domain with your own domain.
 :::

  - Enter the content of the resulting file with the .base64 extension